 Since April, our focus has been on our customers, community, franchisees and their employees.
 We focused on how to keep everyone safe and informed during this uncertain time.
 Luckily for us our franchisees and employees shared our point of view.

-Can you explain a bit about The Absolute Brands?
+What about The Absolute Brands?
 How do you foresee the brand evolving in post COVID-19 times?

 The Absolute Brands is a new restaurant group comprised of Dog Haus and eight unique concepts.
 So far, we’ve rolled out three of these new brands, Bad Mutha Clucka, a fried chicken brand; Bad-Ass Breakfast Burritos; and Plant B, which focuses on vegetarian items.
 Each of these new delivery-only brands operates from virtual kitchen locations and offers delicious new items that are off-shoots of Dog Haus’ signature menu.
 The response has been very positive.
 We have seen week over week sales growth during COVID-19.